 How do we do that?
 Check out these tips.

-Acknowledge your excuses
+Acknowledge your excuses.

 A lot of our excuses don’t really feel like excuses to us.
 They feel like cold hard facts.
 So we sometimes don’t even know we’re making excuses — we think we’re just explaining why we’re in the situation we’re in.
 For example, if you’re wishing you had more of a social life but (and there’s that pesky little word again) you work long hours, and you’re very shy, and you can’t find any groups to join on topics that interest you, you may feel like these are just facts.
 And they may be facts, but they’re also excuses.

 There’s a difference between things that make it difficult to reach your goals and reasons why you’re not going to try.
 Most things that are worthwhile — most things we really want — take some work to achieve.
 And work is hard.
-It’s uncomfortable; it’s scary, it takes time, and patience, and endurance, and resolve.
+It’s uncomfortable; it’s scary; it takes time, patience, endurance, and resolve.
 The things that make it difficult for you to reach your goals are the things that make it hard.
 But if you use them as reasons why you’re not even going to try, then you’re making excuses.

 The first step towards achieving your goals is to acknowledge that you’re making excuses.
 If you work long hours, but you want to be social, ask some friends from work to hang out at lunchtime.
 If you need a different degree to get a better job, going to night school won’t kill you.
 You’ll be tired, but people can be tired and survive.
 You get the idea.
 Acknowledge that you’re making excuses, and you’ll be well on your way to moving past them.